 In the end, the approximate population of the 2,000 people who had lived at the Acoma Pueblo was reduced to approximately 250 survivors.
 In time, some of the Acoma people managed to escape and made their way home, where they began the long process of rebuilding.
 Since that time, it has been continuously inhabited and never again fell to an invader.

-These abuses of power by both religious and political authorities eventually led to the Pueblo Revolt.
+During the 1600s, tensions remained high between the Spanish and native peoples throughout the Southwest.
+Much of the conflict centered on religious disagreements.
+The abuses of power by both religious and political authorities eventually led to the Pueblo Revolt.
 On August 10, 1680, some 17,000 thousand Puebloans, including 6,000 warriors rose up in vengeance against 2,500-3,000 colonists.
 The tribes struck mission churches, killing 22 of 33 friars and demolishing and burning many of them.
 Warriors attacked isolated farms and haciendas, killing entire families.
 The Acoma participated in the Revolt by killing the Spanish friars who were living at the mesa at the time, but, did not destroy the church.
 It was one of the few Spanish missions to survive the revolt intact.
-The Puebloans were again forced to submit to Diego de Vargas in 1692.
-The Acoma joined in another uprising in 1696, but, were again subdued in 1699.
+In the end, the Spanish were driven out of New Mexico.

-Today, the San Estéban del Rey Mission church houses the largest inventory of early 17th century building material of any structure in New Mexico.
+Today, the San Estevan del Rey Mission church houses the largest inventory of early 17th-century building material of any structure in New Mexico.
 It features a large collection of Spanish colonial ecclesiastic art, an original hand-hewn circular staircase, hand-carved rails, and paintings.

 Today, fewer than 50 of the 3,000 Acomans live at the pueblo, the remaining residents choosing to live in the nearby villages.
 The Acoma Pueblo is known for its amazing pottery and a permanent exhibit, One Thousand Years of Clay, is housed in the Visitors Center located at the base of the mesa along with native food and crafts shops.